 In our sanctuary the cross is front and centre.
 It represents the centrality of the saving work of Christ, who made a full and sufficient sacrifice of himself to bring us to God.
 Through him we gather and celebrate in worship before our holy and gracious Father in heaven.

-The wooden lectern in the centre of the platform was made by one of our members.
+The wooden lectern on the platform was made by one of our members.
 From it we proclaim the Word of God.
 It reminds us that God speaks to us through his Word so that we can follow him in the power of the Holy Spirit.

 The hangings represent our connection to the eternal, universal church.
 The colors change with the changing seasons of the church calendar (Christmas, Lent, Easter, etc.) based on traditions that go back to the early church.
 We also structure our teaching plan (the sermon series and home group curriculum) around the church calendar.